Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Valley Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 6: EARLY NUMERACY: By June 2025, Valley Oaks Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 2 percentage points or ≥ 80%.
+Performance Objective 7: EARLY NUMERACY: By June 2026, Valley Oaks Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 2 percentage points or ≥ 80%.

-Evaluation Data Sources: K-2 Math Progress Monitoring (Baseline Year)
+Evaluation Data Sources: End of Year (EOY) K-2 Math Progress Monitoring

 Staff Responsible for Monitoring: Principal